 This hearty morning recipe is for Breakfast Pizza, brought to us by the Hisega Lodge Bed and Breakfast.
 Located in Rapid City, South Dakota, innkeepers Carol and Ken serve this to guests before they embark on outdoor adventures in the Black Hills.
-But this is, not your typical pizza by any stretch.
+But this is not your typical pizza by any stretch.

 Pre-heat your oven to 425 degrees and place your cream cheese in a bowl next to the oven so that the heat coming from it will start to soften it up.
 Ideally you want it to be around room temperature so it spreads nicely.

+Sprinkle the remaining 1/2 cup of mozzarella cheese.
 Add some capers and pop it into the oven for 15 minutes while you prepare your eggs.

 Now THIS was a neat flavor that I’ll have to add to other recipes.
 White pepper.
 It’s a little more mild then regular black pepper, but then again it packs a little more heat.
 Neat-o.
 Add a 1/4 tsp of white pepper and 3 large eggs to a mixing bowl and whisk together.